osbm/kaggle-login/README.md

 # A github action to login to kaggle

+This is a very simple composite action that install kaggle and logs into kaggle.

 You need to set the username and the key as repository secrets.